abdulrahman19/whispering-cactus/source/_posts/tech/golang/learning-go/type-assertion.md

 > If the `type assertion` fails, the second value (`ok`) will be `false`.
 Always check the `ok` value before using the extracted value.
 Otherwise, it will **panic**.

 ## Asserting from One Interface to Another
 A concrete type can implement multiple interfaces.
+Can be a primary interface and an {% post_link tech/golang/learning-go/type-assertion-decorator-pattern "optional interface" %}.
 A type assertion can check if it implements another interface.
 ```go main.go
 package main